duct-framework/logger.timbre/README.md

 key.
 See the [configuration][] section of the Timbre README for full explanation.

-Two additional keys are defined that reference core Timbre logging
+Three additional keys are defined that reference core Timbre logging
 appenders:

+* `:duct.logger.timbre/brief`
 * `:duct.logger.timbre/println`
 * `:duct.logger.timbre/spit`

+The brief appender prints to STDOUT only the log message without timestamp or any other information.
+It's most useful during development.

+The println and spit appenders are appenders that come with Timbre.
 See the [built-in appenders][] section of the Timbre README.

 A basic configuration that logs messages of "INFO" and above to STDOUT